 Although I have not taken the same digression to talk about exegesis, the same conversation is possible.
 There are various ways that wise and healthy exegetical processes can serve the preacher.
 And ways that those same principles can do harm.
 Yes, these principles help us interpret texts.
-Yet, these principles are not Canon.
+Yet, these principles are not canon.
 They have all the fallibility that the proponents and the users possess.
 With both exegesis and hermeneutics, a preacher's theological commitments will also determine how words, principles, and practices are defined and implemented.
 My own theological commitments are evident in the discussion.
-For example, I am not an inerrantist although I take the text seriously.
+For example, I am not an inerrantist, although I take the text seriously.
 I believe in the inspiration and authority of Scripture.
 The Bible is the church's Holy Scripture.
 As Holy Scripture, it is a witness to the risen Christ and the church.
+Subsequently, "testimony" is my primary theological construct for reading the Bible.

-Instead of principles, maybe the best way to talk about hermeneutics is by way of metaphor.
+Instead of principles, an alternative way to talk about hermeneutics is by metaphor.